University Business-Related Travel

 3. Mandatory Travel Contract:

-VCU faculty and staff are required to book air and rail tickets for official business using university funds through the university’s contracted travel management company.
+VCU employees are required to book air and rail tickets for official business using university funds through the university’s contracted travel management company.

 4. Travel Routing: